BigPolarBear1/factorization_v3/README.md

 Fuck Europe too, spineless american lapdogs.
 I despise you just as much.

 And to the fuckers at the 1st cyber protection battalion, if I see you, i'll fucking end you fuckers.
 Fucking losers.
 0 skills.
 0 talent.
 Go to hell.
 Fucking nazis.

+update: Anyway, I think I can upload a first draft of what will be the final version of this algorithm tomorrow.
+Either that or early next week.
+Its just some coding left to do.